The 43 Best Science Podcasts (2026)

 Big Picture Science

-Seth Shostak and Molly Bentley from the SETI Institute host a science show that manages to be smart without disappearing up its own academic backside.
-Topics range wildly - astrobiology one week, human psychology the next, climate science after that.
-They bring on real researchers who can actually explain their work to normal people, and there's enough humor woven in to keep things from getting dry.
-The SETI connection means space and alien life topics get special attention, obviously.
+Astronomer Seth Shostak and journalist Molly Bentley host a science show that manages to be smart without disappearing up its own academic backside.
+Topics range wildly – cosmology one week, human psychology the next, climate science after that.
+They bring on working scientists who can explain their work to normal people, and there's enough humor woven in to keep things from getting dry.
+Seth's SETI connection means space and alien life topics get special attention, obviously.
 Good science communication for curious adults who don't have PhDs.
 Consistently enjoyable.

 Listen